Table of Contents

 Django dbshell

-Django has a built-in shell for managing the database.
-You can run it in the swirl-search directory as follows:
+Django has a built-in shell for direct database management.
+Run it inside the swirl-search directory:

 ./manage.py dbshell